 Which is the best Junior SIPP?

 Of the four providers we have compared, Fidelity provides the best overall Junior SIPP, due to its slick application process and low cost.
-Those looking for a provider that has a good reputation for innovation, research and a great mobile app may want to consider Hargreaves Lansdown.
+Those looking for a provider that has a good reputation for innovation, research, a great mobile app and no fees when investing in a Junior ISA, may want to consider Hargreaves Lansdown.

 Which is the cheapest Junior SIPP?

-Fidelity does not charge a platform fee for its Junior SIPP meaning it is the cheapest Junior SIPP for most people.
+Fidelity does not charge a platform fee for its children's pension meaning it is the cheapest Junior SIPP for most people.
 Those looking to regularly trade shares may be better looking at Hargreaves Lansdown or AJ Bell as the cost for trading shares is much lower.

 Alternatives to a Junior SIPP